Lawrence Adams (dancer): 15 Dance Lab

 In 1972, Lawrence and Miriam Adams created the 15 Dancers project, working with students from the Lois Smith School of Dance.
 Experimenting with the possibilities of contemporary ballet choreography, the group innovated with text, improvisation, and humour, among other things.
 Their shows at Toronto's Poor Alex Theatre, and on tour to the National Arts Centre in Ottawa, pushed the boundaries of contemporary dance in Canada.
 At home in Toronto, they built a tiny black box performance venue in a disused factory space.
 As 15 Dancers disbanded in 1974, their space on Britain Street became known as 15 Dance Laboratorium (or, 15 Dance Lab).
 It would prove to be a vital hub for independent dance artists, presenting original performance art, environmental dance, site-specific work and experimental video for six years, closing in 1980.

-The artists who created and performed works at 15 Dance Lab make for a distinguished dance history roster.
+The artists who created and performed works at 15 Dance Lab make for a notable dance history roster.
 Among them were David Earle, Jean-Pierre Perreault, Jennifer Mascall, Marie Chouinard, Anna Blewchamp, Christopher House, Judith Marcuse, Margie Gillis, Peggy Baker, Peter Boneham and Judy Jarvis.